Double glazing repairs and maintenance

 - They’re often covered in condensation, particularly between the panes of glass.

 If they're not too extensive, some of these problems can be repaired.
-It’s worth speaking to a double glazing expert to establish what can and cannot be fixed.
+It’s worth speaking to a double glazing expert to establish what can and can't be fixed.
 Bear in mind that installers may not be willing to fix problems with double glazing they didn’t install.

 Most common double glazing faults